Towards Unified Data Layers

 The work done on Common Operating Datasets (CODs) has been one of the most important advances in information management in humanitarian response in the past 20 years.

 Common Operating Datasets are typically country level administrative boundaries and population statistics.
 They are the basic building blocks of a response.
-In an emeregency, with hundreds of organizations and government departments working together they provide a common point of reference for geographical representation of areas and population within a country.
-In countries where there is a UNOCHA presence, they usually take the lead in the publishing of that country’s CODs, in coordination with the relevant government statistics office and relevant partners, revising and updating as-neeeded.
-CODs are probably the most successful example example of coordination of information management. [footnote link to Andrew Verity recent publication]
+In an emergency, with hundreds of organizations and government departments working together, they provide a common point of reference for geographical representation of areas and population within a country.
+In countries where there is a UNOCHA presence, they usually take the lead in the publishing of that country’s CODs, in coordination with the relevant government statistics office and relevant partners, revising and updating as needed.
+CODs are probably the most successful example of coordination of information management. [footnote link to Andrew Verity recent publication]

-but… the purpose of this post is not just to praise the work on CODs, it’s to demonstrate emerging alternatives that overcome many of issues we face with CODs.
+But… the purpose of this post is not just to praise the work on CODs, it’s to demonstrate emerging alternatives that overcome many of the issues we face with CODs.

 So what’s wrong with the CODs?